cloudfleet/blog/content/drafts/the-mission-driven-startup.md

 came around the corner each day from Monday to Friday does not mean that it will be on the same schedule on Saturday or Sunday.

-Karl Popper had the solution.
+Karl Popper proposed a solution.
 To predict the future, you have to create a model that explains your past observations and makes predictions about the future.
 Then you can "get out of the building" and test your assumptions, just like you would do it for your start-up according to the lean start-up